 You will perform two extracts from different plays and apply the techniques and style of a selected practitioner, such as Max Stafford-Clark.
 Your final performance will be assessed by a visiting examiner.
 The coursework covers all three scripted extracts explored over the two years.

 How is the course assessed?

-You will be encouraged to engage with a wide range of different kinds of theatre, developing skills of independent research, observation, critical analysis and personal reflection, as well as developing your creativity and practical skills, in both performance and essay writing.
+You will be encouraged to engage with a wide range of different kinds of theatre, developing skills of independent research, observation, critical analysis and personal reflection, as well as developing your creativity, imagination and practical skills, in both performance and essay writing.

 What can the course lead to in terms of higher education and future careers?

-Aside from the general entry criteria that the College requires, you will also need a grade 4 or above in English Language, and also a minimum grade C in Drama is preferred.
-Significant acting experience is essential if GCSE Drama has not been studied.
+Aside from the general entry criteria that the College requires, you will also need a minimum of:

 Subject combination advice